 - the program of the day should not be packed, plan just one main activity and be sure there will be enough time to relax in the hotel or at the beach/pool… (of course there must be free wifi signal there!)

-- Teens get easily bored if they just have to stand in front of something or slowly walk and listen, listen, listen to a guide.
-They need to *do* something in order to feel involved: plan a trekking, a rafting (BTW the picture is about my recent rafting in Bali with my son), a bike tour, an art lab, a food tour or a cooking class if they like eating and are curious about food, …whatever keeps them active.
+- teens get easily bored if they just have to stand in front of something or slowly walk and listen, listen, listen to a guide.
+They need to *do* something in order to feel involved: plan a trekking, a rafting (BTW the picture above is my rafting in Bali with my son, summer 2017), a bike tour, an art lab, a food tour or a cooking class if they like eating and are curious about food …whatever keeps them active.
 In any case this would not be a waste of time for you: it is a chance to see a country from a different prospective, meet more people (both local and other travellers), going places you haven’t considered which might turn out to be wonderful

-- Check if there are interactive museums, virtual reality experiences and everything exploiting modern technologies (check our blog post about what Rome offers): teens generally appreciate these venues and they can be good breaks during a sightseeing day
+- check if there are interactive museums, virtual reality experiences and everything exploiting modern technologies (check our blog post about what Rome offers): teens generally appreciate these venues and it can be a good break during a sightseeing day

 Do you have any other tips?
 Let’s transform this post into a Decalogue, send a mail to firstname.lastname@example.org and I’ll be glad to update this post.